 Potentino lies in a sheltered valley farmed since Etruscan times.
 It is home to centuries-old olive trees and some early examples of the Sangiovese grape variety.
 This continuous tradition of cultivation still carries on now.
 Industrial farming has not affected the area and the landscape remains similar to when the castle was built.
 It lies below Monte Amiata, an extinct volcano that last erupted between 180,000 and 300,000 years ago, creating an exceptional terroir with a concentration of volcanic soils.

-During the day, the valley is well ventilated by hot dry air drawn off the sea and coastal plains; at night, it is cooled by air coming down from the mountain.
+During the day, the valley is well ventilated by hot dry air drawn off the sea and coastal plains; at night, it is cooled by fresh, cool air coming down from the mountain.
 Its well-protected bowl-like shape acts like a crucible ensuring that the volcanic matter is gathered and blended.
 There is an abundant supply of water.
 It is known locally as ‘La Conca D’Oro’ – The Golden Basin – as it is so fertile.

 There is no monoculture or industrial crop-spraying in the valley, which results in an abundance of flora and fauna, including some rare species of bird, insect and plant life.
 A wide range of native varieties, including apple, pear, cherry, and quince grow alongside olive groves of the indigenous Olivastra Seggianese variety.
 Wild flowers and orchids fill the fields in early summer.
 These are all elements that create a healthy and vigorous ecosystem – extremely rare in this day and age.
-This is why the Potentino Valley Project (PVP) believes it should be saved.
+This is why we at the Potentino Valley Project (PVP) believe it should be saved.